 - Neonatal nurse practitioners (NNP) are nationally certified

-- 24-hour neonatal transport system by helicopter or ambulance with a neonatologist or NNP in attendance
+- 24-hour neonatal transport system by ambulance with a neonatologist or NNP available to accompany

 - 24-hour coverage by a respiratory therapist with Level III NICU experience